GRITS: A Spillage-Aware Guided Diffusion Policy for Robot Food Scooping Tasks: METHOD

 In this work, we treat the objective function $J(A_{0|k},P_t) = f_{spillage}(A_{0|k},P_t)$.
 Given the generated trajectory and the observed segmented point clouds, the objective is to minimize the spillage probability, which can also be interpreted as the "distance" to a safer state.
 The full procedure is presented in \textbf{Algorithm 1}.

-We set a threshold $s=30$ to delay the activation of guidance, allowing the diffusion policy to first reconstruct a coarse trajectory before refinement and thus avoiding over-correction in the early denoising steps.
-For diffusion, we follow the real-world setup in Diffusion Policy~\cite{chi2023diffusion} with DDIM~\cite{song2020denoising}, using $T=100$ steps for training and $T=16$ for evaluation.
-For guidance, we use 16 denoise iterations with a weight of $\rho=2.5$.
+We set a threshold $s{=}30$ to delay guidance activation, allowing the diffusion policy to form a coarse trajectory before refinement and preventing over-correction in early denoising steps.
+We adopt DDIM~\cite{song2020denoising} following Diffusion Policy~\cite{chi2023diffusion}, with $T{=}100$ training steps and $T{=}16$ denoising steps for evaluation and guidance weight $\rho{=}2.5$.
 These settings balance trajectory quality, inference efficiency, and refinement effectiveness.